adamboss95/MYDFIR-30day-Challenge/30_SOC_Challenge_MyDFIR/Day 21 Performing a Brute Force Attack and Establishing a C2 Session.md

 - Generate new payload in Mythic web GUI.
 - Select target machine (Windows) and output format (Windows Executable).
-- Include all available commands and set callback host to Mythic server IP in format `http://<Challenge-Mythic-IP>`
+- Include all available commands and set callback host to Mythic server IP in format `http://<MyDFIR-Mythic-IP>`
 - Set port `80` and leave everything else as default.
-- Name the payload `ChallengeMythicPayload`
+- Name the payload `MyDFIRMythicPayload`

 ## 9. Downloading and Executing the Payload